-The goal of the DWQMP is to protect public health through the identification and minimisation of public health-related risks associated with drinking water.
+The goal of the Drinking Water Quality Management Plant (DWQMP) is to protect public health through the identification and minimisation of public health-related risks associated with drinking water.
 MICC is operating under an approved DWQMP, with the approval granted by the Queensland Water Supply Regulator, Department of Energy and Water Supply (QWSR, DEWS).

 This annual report is submitted to DEWS to fulfil the regulatory requirement, and is also made available to MICC customers for inspection upon request at the council office.